Corticospinal Pathway: Characteristics And Functions

 The gray matter of the spinal cord is the target of this axon bundle.
 Corticospinal projections from the primary motor and premotor cortical areas are directed to the spinal motor regions, which are composed of the deeper laminae of the dorsal horn, the intermediate zone, and the dorsal horn.
 The corticospinal system also projects from the somatosensory cortex to sensory processing centers in the dorsal horn and brainstem to regulate proprioceptive information generated during movement.

-You may be interested: Thalamus: Anatomy, Structures and Functions
+You may be interested: Habenula: What it Is, Characteristics and Functions in the Brain

 Features